burntnut/spinning-block/README.md

 ------------------

-also this idea was taken from the spinning donut
+also this idea was taken from the spinning c donut